 The ideal dentist is a partner in you and your family's oral health.
 They will be tracking your family history, ensuring you get regular checkups, professional cleanings, and taking care of dental emergencies that crop up when you least expect them.
 Ready to find your next dentist?
-Make sure he or she fulfills the following requirements and puts you at ease.
+Make sure they fulfill the following requirements to put you at ease.

 What to Look for in a General Dentist

 A general dentist knows your patient history, educates you on daily hygiene, and can provide the most common dental services in-office.
 Your general dentist should also be concerned with patient education and healthy habits to ensure checkups go smoothly in the future.
-Dentists who specialize in general care can offer select restorative services – such as crowns, bridges, or dentures – along with emergency procedures and cavity care as needed.
-Suppose it's a minor or common procedure.
-In that case, your general dentist should be the one to guide you through the process, make you feel confident about it, and help you learn how to care for your smile at home.
+Dentists who specialize in general care can offer standard and select restorative services – such as crowns, bridges, or dentures – along with emergency procedures and cavity care as needed.

 There are times when your general dentist should refer you to a specialist for procedures that cannot be done in-office.
-In these instances, another dental specialist would be better equipped to handle your oral care.
-Specialty dentists focus on dental issues beyond standard care.
-Dental specialists receive additional training on specialties above and beyond their general dentistry degree.
+Specialty dentists focus on dental issues beyond standard care and receive additional training on specialties above and beyond their general dentistry degree.
 Specialists are necessary when you encounter problems that a general dentist can't address, like those due to heredity, overall health issues, or an accident.

-Suppose your child is incredibly nervous, for instance.
+Suppose your child is incredibly nervous about dentist appointments, for instance.
 In that case, your dentist may direct you to a pediatric dentist who practices sedation dentistry or takes an approach that is better suited for younger patients.
 Suppose your teeth are damaged and you need extensive cosmetic work.
 In that case, your general dentist could refer you to a cosmetic dentist for more in-depth treatment.
-A good general dentist knows when to refer patients and when to treat them personally.
+A qualified general dentist knows when to refer patients and when to treat them personally.

 You know what makes a good general dentist, but that's only half the battle.
-Do your homework, and you'll be able to find a dentist that makes you feel at ease and in control of your oral health, no matter what condition you might be grappling with.
-Consider these tips for matching yourself with a great general dentist:
+A little research can go a long way when finding a dentist that puts you at ease and makes you feel in control of your oral health.
+Consider these tips for finding a general dentist that's the right fit:

 - Check their credentials.
-Make sure any dentist you consider is a member of the ADA, which holds its members to five ethical standards of patient care, including an up-to-date skillset.
+Make sure any dentist you consider is a member of the American Dental Association, which holds its members to five ethical standards of patient care, including an up-to-date skillset.

-- Schedule a checkup.
-Because it's impossible to evaluate a dentist without meeting him or her, book this new patient appointment, which many dentists offer for free or at a discount for new patients.
-Get to know the dentist, ask questions about fluoride use, and handle emergency procedures.
+- Schedule a consultation.
+Because it's impossible to evaluate a dentist without meeting them, book this new patient appointment, which many dentists offer for free or at a discount for new patients.
+Get to know the dentist, ask questions about fluoride use, and how they handle emergency procedures.